-Core skills, to include: These may be demonstrated on appropriate terrain
+These may be demonstrated on appropriate terrain

-- Identify key components of snowboard equipment - Ascend and descend a short slope of moderate gradient - Control rate of descent by Side-slipping (toe & heel edge) - Control speed and direction of travel whilst side-slipping on both edges [diagonal side-slipping] - Use a ski lift - Show a development of Falling Leaf into the fall line, where steering is achieved by 'twisting' the board (foot steering) on both toe & heel edge. - Show falling leaf over a range of angles of descent. - Show linked basic turning with rhythmical arcs - Skid to a halt [from both edges]
+- Identify key components of snowboard equipment - Ascend and descend a short slope of moderate gradient - Control rate of descent by side-slipping (toe & heel edge) - Control speed and direction of travel whilst side-slipping on both edges [diagonal side-slipping] - Use a ski lift - Show a development of falling leaf into the fall line, where steering is achieved by 'twisting' the board (foot steering) on both toe & heel edge. - Show falling leaf over a range of angles of descent. - Show linked basic turning with rhythmical arcs - Skid to a halt [from both edges]

-Advanced skills, to include: These should be demonstrated on appropriate terrain on a minimum of a red run
+These should be demonstrated on appropriate terrain on a minimum of a red run

-- Show rhythmical turning across a variety of conditions - Linked turning varying the extent to which the board skids or grips as appropriate - Modify tempo and intensity of turning to control speed of travel as appropriate Make rhythmical arcs within a corridor - Make rhythmical arcs and change amplitude of arcs during the descent - Link switch turns (travelling with the back foot leading) on easier terrain - Ride a jump or roller - Ride a terrain park
+- Show rhythmical turning across a variety of conditions - Linked turning varying the extent to which the board skids or grips as appropriate - Modify tempo and intensity of turning to control speed of travel as appropriate, not expanded by/condensed by - Make rhythmical arcs within a corridor - Make rhythmical arcs and change amplitude of arcs during the descent - Link switch turns (travelling with the back foot leading) on easier terrain - Ride a jump or roller - Ride a terrain park